 - Integration Tests: Integration tests ensure that different components or services work together as intended within the application by checking their interactions.

 - End-to-end Tests: Tests simulate user interactions to validate the system’s correct operation, ensuring a seamless user experience.

 Popular CI Tools

-There is a wide array of CI tools available, each offering unique features and capabilities.
+Let’s meet various excellent CI tools offering unique features and capabilities.
 Here are a few popular ones: